Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: EXPERIMENTS

 \textbf{Baselines.} We compare the proposed method with RL-BIC~\citep{zhu2020causal}, Greedy Search, Random Search, and Random Sampling -- all of which are directly comparable given our problem formulation.
-Additionally, we examine the performance of the method against the non-combinatorial methods CAM~\citep{buehlmann2014cam}, LiNGAM~\citep{shimizu2006linear}, and NOTEARS~\citep{zheng2018dags}.
-Further details about the workings of the baselines are provided in the Supplementary Material.
+Additionally, for continuous RVs, we examine the performance of the method against the non-combinatorial methods CAM~\citep{buehlmann2014cam}, LiNGAM~\citep{shimizu2006linear}, and NOTEARS~\citep{zheng2018dags}.
+For discrete RVs, we compare with the exact method GOBNILP~\citep{cussens2012bayesian}.
+Further details about the baselines are provided in the Supplementary Material.

-\textbf{Construct-then-prune.} We use a two-step procedure for determining the causal graph.
+\textbf{Construct-then-prune.} We use a two-step procedure for determining the causal graph in the continuous variables case.
 In the first stage, which we call the \textit{construct} phase, plausible causal relationships are generated.
 In the second stage, which we call the \textit{pruning} phase, connections are pruned according to some criterion.
 This paradigm is used by many causal discovery methods~\citep{chickering2002optimal,buehlmann2014cam,zhu2020causal}.
 Following RL-BIC, we use the procedure proposed in CAM by~\cite{buehlmann2014cam} for the pruning phase, which applies a sparse regression and removes edges corresponding to non-significant relationships.
 For fairness of comparison, all methods undergo CAM pruning.
-We note that the results of the \textit{construct} phase are still meaningful as they allow us to compare the effectiveness with which the search space is explored by the combinatorial methods.
+We note that the results of the \textit{construct} phase are still meaningful as they allow us to compare the effectiveness of the search space exploration conducted by the combinatorial methods.

 \textbf{Metrics.} We report the Reward metric, which directly corresponds to the score and is used by the agents directly as the maximization objective.
 Additionally, we report the True Positive Rate (TPR) -- the fraction of all causal relationships that are correctly identified; False Discovery Rate (FDR) -- the fraction of causal relationships that are predicted by the model that are incorrect; and Structural Hamming Distance (SHD) -- the minimum number of edge additions, deletions, and reversals that are required to transform the output graph into the ground truth causal graph.